dua-Eman/Time_GAN/README.md

 # TimeGAN for Multivariate Time-Series
 This project implements TimeGAN in PyTorch to generate synthetic household electricity consumption data.
+This repository contains a fully working implementation of **TimeGAN** applied to the **Household Electric Power Consumption** dataset.
+The project was developed and successfully executed by:

+- **Dua Eman**
+- **Rabia Ejaz**
+- **Anila Khan**
+as part of the **Big Data Analytics – CEP 2 Experimental Study**.
+Special thanks to the supporting faculty and the online research community.

+The goal of the project was to:
+- Train TimeGAN on a large real-world time-series dataset
+- Evaluate the model using predictive & discriminative metrics
+- Visualize similarity using PCA and t-SNE
+- Provide a clean, reproducible codebase for future research

 ## Steps:
 1. Load dataset
 2. Preprocess & Normalize